jackyzha0/quartz/content/notes/cv2.md

 # Skill Summary
 ## Problem Solving
 Ever since I was a kid, solving problems has been one of my favourite things.
-I

-From perfecting the nuances various lego machines to transforming a GoPro to a motion detector camera and creating an app to track my snowboarding progress I Iove solving problems.
+I have grown a lot since my days of engineering lego machines and finding creative ways to read at night without my parents knowing.
+I recently transformed my GoPro into a motion detector and made an app to track my snowboarding progress.
+These projects were direct solutions to problems I faced often.
+I wanted to know which member of the family was stealing my cookies, so I made a motion detector.
+I wanted to have a clear picture of what my snowboarding goals were and what I needed to do to achieve them, so I created an app which helped me do those things.
+I Iove solving problems.
 Tell me yours!

 ## Independent Learning
+To create these solutions, I needed to learn new things.
+My desire to solve problems, necessitates independent learning.
+While the things i've learnt at school and in university have been helpful, their real value to me, is that they provide a launching pad from which I can expand my knowledge, and dive deeper into technologies I find interesting and exciting.
 - react native + javascript
 - unity
 - html + css